Cognex Corporation research snapshot

 Bullish case

-More likely if broad-based end-market strength continues, AI vision products expand design wins, adjusted margins keep improving, free cash flow funds buybacks without balance-sheet stress, and the market sustains a premium multiple as earnings grow into the price.
+More likely if broad-based end-market strength continues, AI vision products keep winning designs, adjusted EBITDA margin reaches the 25% run-rate milestone, free cash flow funds buybacks without balance-sheet stress, and the market sustains a premium multiple as earnings grow into the price.

 Base case